kskim-phd/AI_vs_FS/README.md

 Detailed instructions for testing the 3D image are as follows.

 ## Implementation
-A PyTorch implementation of segmentatino based on original V-Net & UNETR code.
+A PyTorch implementation of segmentation based on original V-Net & UNETR code.

 V-Net [https://github.com/faustomilletari/VNet] (Thanks for Fausto Milletari and Sagar Hukkire.)